Dekrate/Dekrate/README.md

 # Welcome to My GitHub Profile!

-Hello, I'm [Dekrate], a passionate programmer and tech enthusiast.
+Hello, I'm Dekrate, a passionate programmer and tech enthusiast.
 Welcome to my GitHub profile, where I share my projects and coding experiences.

 ## About Me